-What to do when audio is coming in crackling, hollow or muffled, or if there is static, etc. What follows is a list of options you can try to resolve this issue
+What to do when audio is coming in crackling, hollow, distorted, muffled, robotic or if there is static, etc.

 When your audio is slightly off (due to crackle, buzz, etc.), it's very difficult to assess the cause.